quantifyearth/LIFE/method.md

 LIFE calculates the impact on extinction rates under two future scenarios: restoration of habitats to their pre-human state, and the converstion of non-urban terrestrial habitat to arable.

-The definition of the restore layer from [Eyres et al](https://www.cambridge.org/engage/coe/article-details/65801ab4e9ebbb4db92dad33) is:
+The definition of the restore layer from Section 5 of [Eyres et al](https://www.cambridge.org/engage/coe/article-details/65801ab4e9ebbb4db92dad33) is:

 | In the restoration scenario all areas classified as arable or pasture were restored to their PNV.